phunghx/CudaTorchCPP/FFI-so/README.md

 Which means, *C* completed the task in `1/30` of a second, whereas *Lua* takes almost `3` seconds for finishing its `for` loop.
 We can make *Lua* perform better, and we'll do it in the next tutorial session.

 Another reason about *why* you are loving this tutorial is that now you can use whatever compiled library — like some cool stuff from [*OpenCV*](http://opencv.org/), [*FFmpeg*](https://www.ffmpeg.org/) or even from your own *shared library* you just compiled with a `Makefile` — and interface it with *Torch*.
 This means your horizons have never been so wide!
 Go, and start interfacing a new library!

+Complie with CUDA file: vectorAdd.cu

+nvcc vectorAdd.cu -Xcompiler -fpic -shared -o vectorAdd.so

+Then I can use this as previous exampel -- greate :)